Get my newest recipe via email:

 • I used medium-hot tomato salsa.
 If your picante tolerance is high, choose a “hotter” salsa.
 You could also use green salsa.

-• Hominy brings in toothsome texture and color contrast, but if you don’t have hominy, substitute frozen or rinsed and drained canned corn.
+• Hominy brings in toothsome texture and color contrast, but if you don’t have hominy, substitute frozen or canned corn that you’ve rinsed and drained.

 • You should be able to find canned hominy in the section with other Mexican foods like the chiles and salsa.
 It seems to be most available in 25-ounce cans, containing about 3 cups hominy kernels.
 You won’t use it all in this recipe–just freeze what you don’t need.